alemart/surgescript/docs/tutorials/advanced_features.md

 Factory
 -------

 In SurgeScript, a factory is a functor that spawns an object for you.
 The object can be spawned and configured in a single call.
 In the example below, factory `Greeter` spawns and configures `Greeting` objects.
-We annotate the factory with `@Plugin`, so it can be imported anywhere in the code.
+We annotate the factory with `@Package`, so it can be imported anywhere in the code.

 To the end-user, calling `Greeter()` is simpler than manually spawning and configuring a `Greeting` every time it is needed.